Recent Website Changes

 The recent updates attempt to fix these items while focusing on what I truly care about here: the content within each page.

 I've made quite a few changes to the style of this website today, both in the CSS and in the HTML.
-You can see the git changelog for more information.

 Here are some of the key takeaways from today's changes: